Study in Canada vs Australia - Which is better?

 • Adhere to the regulations set out on your study permit

-• Terminate studies should you not meet the requirements anymore
+• Terminate studies should you no longer meet the requirements

 • Exit the country as soon as your permit expires when your permit expires

 If you are eligible for a study permit, you are advised to apply immediately after receiving your letter of acceptance from your Canadian university.
-This is because it may take as long as three months to get it.
+It may take as long as three months to get it.
 Study permit processing times depend on where you are applying from.
-You must apply for your student permit online, regardless of whether you're outside of Canada or already in the country.
+You must apply for your student permit online, regardless of whether you're outside Canada or already in the country.

 You will be eligible to apply on paper only if: